At Elworth Hall, our vision is that 'every child has access to highest quality education everyday, in a nurturing and caring environment.'

 The values of our school curriculum are to develop children who are;

-Our curriculum is driven through project-based learning lead by History, Geography or Art.
-Where skills are not linked to a project, then discrete teaching of subjects will take place.
-This ensures we fulfil all the requirements of the National Curriculum and the Locally Agreed Syllabus for Religious Education through discrete teaching of foundation subjects.
+Our curriculum ensures we fulfil all the requirements of the National Curriculum and the Locally Agreed Syllabus for Religious Education through discrete teaching of foundation subjects.

-Projects have been designed to ensure they build on knowledge allowing for links to be made where appropriate to prior learning.
-Delivery of projects is designed by the class teacher using the long-term plans (LTP) for each subject area.
-These inform medium term plans which sequence the learning throughout each unit.
+Each subject has a whole school overview to ensure they build on knowledge allowing for links to be made to prior learning.
+Delivery of subjects is designed by the subject leaders using the long-term plans (LTP) for each subject area.
+These inform medium term plans (MTP) which sequence the learning throughout each unit.
 MTP may be taught through weekly sessions or through learning blocks.
 This is decided by the teacher and shared with subject leaders so they can conduct rigorous monitoring of their subject responsibilities.